nomic-ai/semantic-search-app-template/README.md

 docker compose up --build
 ```

-You will need to insert your Nomic API Key (giving your app access to your Atlas Embedding Database instance) into the [settings file](backend/app/api_v1/settings.py) or the docker compose
+You will need to insert your Nomic API Key (giving your app access to your Atlas Embedding Database instance) into the [settings file](backend/app/api_v1/settings.py) or the [docker compose
-environment variables.
+environment variables](docker-compose.yaml).
 You can find this API Key by making an [Atlas](atlas.nomic.ai/cli-login) account.

-### Uploading your content to Atlas
+#### Uploading your content to Atlas

-Once you
+We will use demo news data in this tutorial.
+To upload the demo data go through the [Content Upload Tutorial](tutorial/semantic_search_data_upload.ipynb).

+This tutorial produces stores your data in an Atlas Embedding DB project called '10k News Articles'.
+You should paste this string as an environment variable into the [settings file](backend/app/api_v1/settings.py) for the variable `atlas_project_name`.

 ## Viewing your Apps API Documentation